In the guide

 The same applies for the movement of registered horses and equines for the purpose of breeding and production within the UK, in circumstances where those horses have entered the UK from the EU.

-The devices can be authorised to be used for export to Member States of the EU, to accompany the horse instead of the passport, which allows equines to move within agreed European national boundaries.
+The devices can be authorised to be used for export to EU Member States, to accompany the horse instead of the passport, which allows equines to move within agreed European national boundaries.
 It is recommended that you check with the relevant Member State before using a smartcard.

 The smartcard must be issued by the same IB that issued the paper passport.